Population Health Sciences

 Credit 2 units.

-M19 PHS 590 Introduction to Propensity Score Methods
+PHS 5215 Introduction to Propensity Score Methods

 This introductory course on Propensity Score Methods is designed for medical students, clinicians and health researchers to understand propensity score methods and to foster the skills needed to plan and conduct their own research projects.
 This course will introduce the students to the techniques of using propensity score methods to control for confounding biases in non-randomized observational studies.
 Through lectures, labs, and homework assignments, students will learn the concept of propensity score methods and how to apply learnt statistical methods in a medical context.